 Corn Tortillas You Can Make At Home

 Step Six

-Use some plastic wrap or parchment paper to roll out the 2 inch balls of dough.
-You need to roll them out according to how big you want them to be.
+Use plastic wrap or parchment paper to roll out the 2-inch balls of dough.
+Roll them out according to how big you want them to be.

-Obviously, the bigger the circle of dough is rolled out the thinner the corn tortillas will be.
+The bigger the dough circle rolled out, the thinner the corn tortillas will be.

+Corn Tortillas You Can Make At Home